Jake Fraley Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Rangers pitching staff ranks seventh in the league.

-- The Rangers' 3.37 team ERA ranks fourth across all MLB pitching staffs.
+- The Rangers' 3.59 team ERA ranks eighth across all MLB pitching staffs.

-- The Rangers give up the third-fewest home runs in baseball (17 total, 0.8 per game).
+- Rangers pitchers combine to surrender the second-fewest home runs in baseball (17 total, 0.7 per game).

-- Eovaldi makes the start for the Rangers, his fifth of the season.
-He is 2-2 with a 5.40 ERA and 24 strikeouts in 21 2/3 innings pitched.
+- Gray gets the start for the Rangers, his fifth of the season.
+He is 1-1 with a 3.72 ERA and 15 strikeouts through 19 1/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Kansas City Royals, when he went six innings, allowing two earned runs while giving up seven hits.
+- The righty last appeared on Saturday against the Oakland Athletics, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.

+- In four games this season, the 31-year-old has a 3.72 ERA and 7 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.